jinghuahe123/DSOC/README.md

 | 27   | No parameters in .json optimisation file / optimisation file corrupt.       |
 | 31   | Failed to register notification service.                                    |

-More documentation will be added accordingly as the project progresses.